dimitri4788/softwareDesign/README.md

 Software Design Document Template
 =================================

-You can use this template in your project to write software design/architecture document.
+You can use **designDocument.md** template in your project to write software design/architecture document.

 Author
 ------